-Liberty's Probate packet consisted of 30 pages for the estate of Liberty Adams, who died intestate on March 14, 1867 at the age 45.
-He left behind his widow, Martha Anderson Adams, three children, John A. Adams, Yates A. Adams and Alletta B. Adams (last two under age14).
+Liberty's Probate packet consisted of 30 pages for the estate of Liberty Adams, who died intestate on March 14, 1867, at the age of 45.
+He left behind his widow, Martha Anderson Adams, and three children, John A. Adams, Yates A. Adams, and Aletta B. Adams (the last two under age 14).
 My cousin Claire obtained the probate papers and sent them to me.
-Important documents were either typed or scanned, and displayed below.
+Important documents were either typed or scanned and are displayed below.
+These were obtained from the Batavia Court House, I believe, maybe 20 years ago.
+As of January 15, 2023, they are not online.

 Surrogate's Court.